arctouch-cristofersouza/golang-exercices/03-week/challenge/README.md

     (Ace - Spades ...
 King - Spades, Ace - Diamonds ...
 King - Diamonds, Ace - Clubs and so on..)
 - Shuffle: shuffle deck

+All should change struct and NOT return a new struct

 hit: Rand.Shuffle

 ```